Location: Boundless Mind Temple at Christ Church Cobble Hill, located at 326 Clinton Street (at the corner of Kane Street).

 Registration coming soon.

 Please note our cancellation policy: To request a refund for this program you must notify BZC in writing at least 2 days before the beginning of the program.
-Refunds will be issued in the total paid less a $15 processing fee.
+You may request a full refund by emailing firstname.lastname@example.org.
 This policy supports the organizing effort involved in managing registrations and cancellations and the largely volunteer-based structure of the Brooklyn Zen Center.

 About Shingetsu Laura O’Loughlin